rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-16-sep-2020.md

 [tz]: https://github.com/sccommunity/rust-optee-trustzone-sdk

 Whether it's secure enclaves or zk-SNARKs,
-Rust blockchains are walking the bleeding edge of privacy technology.
+Rust blockchains are walking the bleeding edge of privacy tech.

 In unrelated RiB news, we recently received two donations,
 - 666 CKB in August: